philhawksworth/hawksworx.com/content/ask-me/to-speak.md

 draft: false
 title: Ask me to speak
 subtitle: Let me know if you'd like me to speak at your event
-description: Need answers?
-You can ask me questions via this site.
+description: Let me know if you'd like me to speak at your event
 ---
 <img src="/images/philhawksworth-goon@2x.jpg" alt="Phil Hawksworth's face" class="avatar avatar-upclose" />